COVID-19 in Alberta

 - COVID vaccines are not always able to provide protection against infection by Omicron or one of its subvariants.
 Immunity against infection wanes over time, but can be boosted with a third or fourth dose of an mRNA vaccine.

 - Fourth doses, or second boosters, are most important for those at high risk of severe outcomes.
 For considerations on these doses, see https://www.alberta.ca/article-choosing-a-second-vaccine-booster.aspx

-An evidence review published by McMaster University on June 22, 2022, also examined the effectiveness of COVID-19 vaccines against the Omicron variant.
+Another evidence review, published by McMaster University on June 22, 2022, also examined the effectiveness of COVID-19 vaccines against the Omicron variant.
 It found that in general, people with a primary series continue to have a good level of protection against hospitalisation and death due to COVID-19 for 7 to 8 months after being vaccinated.
-A booster dose increases this protection against COVID-19 related hospitalisations, although there is some decrease after several months.
+A third (booster) dose increases this protection against COVID-19 related hospitalisations, with a very minimal degree of waning after several months.

 Higdon, MM, et al. 2022.
 Duration of effectiveness of vaccination against COVID-19 caused by the omicron variant.
 The Lancet Infectious Diseases.
 Published online June 22, 2022.
 Accessed at: https://doi.org/10.1016/S1473-3099(22)00409-1

 Higdon MM, Baidya A, Walter KK, et al. Supplement to: Duration of effectiveness of vaccination against COVID-19 caused by the omicron variant.
 The Lancet Infectious Diseases.
 Published online June 22.
 Accessed at https://www.thelancet.com/cms/10.1016/S1473-3099(22)00409-1/attachment/3ba9ad38-48b8-46a3-a993-baddc6bf8bbd/mmc1.pdf